Dhar01/Loknath-Dhar.github.io/content/posts/all_about_git.md

 # Git Settings with GitHub

-Silly, but this section is for myself. :P
+Silly, but this section is for myself. 🤐

 ```bash
 $ ssh-keygen -t rsa -b 4096 -C "githubMail"